 Intrigue, glamorous parties, gambling, exotic countries, class-smashing, national heroes, adultery and royalty.
-Just another average Emma.
+Just another average beloved Emma.

 In England, biographies and autobiographies sell like hotcakes.
 Maybe it’s an insatiable curiosity, a written version of net curtain twitching, or just an extension of the glossy mags that everyone reads, but every celeb (a- to z-list) has one out detailing all the sordid details that they want to dish on their bandmates and ex-husbands.
 Well, Kerry Katona step aside with your rather sad life, and enter an astonishing figure – Emma, Lady Hamilton.

 Born in a coal-mining village in 1765 to very average parents, after a spell as a domestic worker near home, Emma (originally named Amy Lyons) undertakes the rough journey to London to find fame & fortune.
 After a few service jobs (one notably in Drury Lane) Emma subsequently works as a model, dancer, working girl, hostess and entertainer before falling pregnant to Sir Harry Featherstonhaugh.
 Going to his friend as a mistress, Emma is tamed and domesticated, begins to find notoriety posing for the painter George Romney then sent to Naples where she eventually marries Sir William Hamilton, British Envoy to Naples.